Jessie Eden: Personal and family life

-Eden married twice, once briefly in 1923 to Albert Eden who she quickly broke up with, citing his differing political views.
-During this short marriage, the couple adopted a son called Douglas (Douggie to friends), who later joined the Royal Navy, and became a lifelong communist party member until he died in 1977.
+Eden had one sibling Noreen, was married twice, once briefly in 1923 to Albert Eden who she quickly broke up with, citing his differing political views.
+During this short marriage, the couple adopted 2 sons (brothers) called Stephen and Douglas (Douggie to friends), who later joined the Royal Navy, and became a lifelong communist party member until he died in 1977.
 After his death, various members of the Eden family spoke of him as being a blood relative, and that Douglas had lived his entire life never knowing that he was not Jessie Eden's biological son.

-In 1948 she married for a second and final time to fellow communist party activist Walter McCulloch, and they stayed together until his death in 1978.
+In 1948, Eden married fellow communist party activist Walter McCulloch, and they stayed together until his death in 1978.
 McCulloch was a carpenter and CPGB member who oversaw the construction of the communist party's Star Social Club for the Midlands branch.

 Eden died in Birmingham on 27 September 1986.
+She was 84.